Skip to content

 Getting started

-The b3verse workflow
+The b3verse indicator calculation workflow

 Occurrence cubes can be derived from GBIF data using the rgbif package or simulated using the gcube package.
 They are then processed using the process_cube() function from the b3gbi package.
 This ensures standardised input data across all indicator packages and verifies that the data format is correct.
 Data exploration steps can be performed using dubicube.
 Once the data cubes are processed, indicators can be calculated with b3gbi, pdindicatoR or impIndicator.
 The dubicube package enables uncertainty estimation via bootstrapping.
 It is not a strict dependency of the indicator calculation packages, as it can also be used with custom indicator functions.